zenvia/zenvia-sdk-node/README.md

 const response = await reportClient.getEntries({ startDate: '2020-01-10' });
 ```

-The response can be an array of `IReportFlowEntry` objects when successful or an `IError` object on errors.
+The response can be an array of `IReportFlowEntry` objects when successful or an `IError` object when an error occurs.

-### Listing your templates
+### List your templates

 You can execute CRUD operations on templates.
 For example, use the `listTemplates` method to list an `ITemplate` object.